fat-fuzzy/rocks/apps/doc/src/assets/log/004+design-system.md

 ## Context and Problem

-I need to have a source of truth for design decisions, and a way to ensure a better and consistent quality of front end components and UI in general.
+I need to have a source of truth for design decisions, and a way to ensure a better and consistent quality of frontend components and UI in general.
 I also want to make sure that any improvements I make are reflected across the sites that use these components.
 Design systems are made for this.

 ## Considered Options